$N_{\rm eff}$ as a new physics probe in the precision era of cosmology: Introduction

-By including \neff in the global fit, we then find that \begin{itemize} \item \yong{using the numerical expression in eq.\,\eqref{eq:neffsmeft}, the inclusion of \neff only marginally improves the SMEFT global fit in both the flavor universal and the most general flavor scenarios;} \item \yong{the $1\sigma$ bound on \neff from the global fit is reduced significantly and becomes comparable to its current theoretical uncertainty.
-Consequently, the theoretical uncertainty can no longer be ignored for next generation experiments like future lepton colliders.
-In addition, \neff from the global fit also significantly narrows down the parameter space on the $Y_P$-\neff plane, as shown by the inset in the upper right corner of figure\,\ref{fig:neff2yp}.} \item improving the extraction precision of the primordial abundance of helium down below 0.2\% experimentally could help answer if new ingredients beyond the standard big-bang nucleosynthesis are needed in understanding the free neutron lifetime anomaly, as illustrated in figure\,\ref{fig:neff2yp}. \end{itemize}
+By including \neff in the global fit, we then find that \begin{itemize} \item using the numerical expression in eq.\,\eqref{eq:neffsmeft}, the inclusion of \neff only marginally improves the SMEFT global fit in both the flavor universal and the most general flavor scenarios; \item the $1\sigma$ bound on \neff from the global fit is reduced significantly and becomes comparable to its current theoretical uncertainty. \yong{Consequently, the theoretical uncertainty of \neff can no longer be ignored when taking into account the data sensitivity for next generation experiments like future lepton colliders.} In addition, \neff from the global fit also significantly narrows down the parameter space on the $Y_P$-\neff plane, as shown by the inset in the upper right corner of Fig.\,\ref{fig:neff2yp}. \item improving the extraction precision of the primordial abundance of helium down below 0.2\% experimentally could help answer if new ingredients beyond the standard big-bang nucleosynthesis are needed in understanding the free neutron lifetime anomaly, as illustrated in Fig.\,\ref{fig:neff2yp}. \end{itemize}

 In obtaining these results, we firstly discuss \neff calculation within the SM and in the presence of SMEFT operators in section\,\ref{sec:neffsm}, we discuss the input parameters used in this study in the end, and then show our results in section\,\ref{sec:results}.
 In presenting our results, we show the numbers in both the flavor universal scenario and the flavor general scenario.
 Then in section\,\ref{sec:ypneutron}, we discuss how the global fit could affect the prediction of the primordial abundance of helium, as well as its connection to the free neutron lifetime anomaly.
 We then conclude in section\,\ref{sec:conclu}.